India passes coronavirus milestone: The largest number of daily cases in the world

 Even as India sets new single-day records for cases, those figures likely understate how quickly the virus has spread.
 A recent survey in India’s capital found that 29 percent of people had antibodies indicating prior infection with the coronavirus.
 If accurate, that would translate into at least 6 million infections in Delhi alone.

 In Pune, a large city in western India, an antibody study in five wards with high numbers of cases found that more than half of people had been infected.
-In one such area, 65 percent of people had antibodies indicating prior infection, which would meet the threshold for herd immunity — the point at which the virus stops spreading because the number of people susceptible to it has fallen dramatically.
+In one such area, 65 percent of people had antibodies indicating prior infection, which would meet the threshold for herd immunity — the point at which the virus stops spreading because the number of people susceptible to it has fallen significantly.

 Aurnab Ghose, one of the principal investigators of the study and a biologist at the Indian Institute of Science Education and Research, said the findings were not cause for passivity.
 “I don’t think these numbers tell us to relax,” he said.
 “They tell us that it spreads quite dramatically.
 We have to be on guard.”